McMasterRS/ws_web-design-guide/navigation-bar.md

 # Navigation Bar

-We will now update our navigation bar to adhere to McMaster Digital Brand Standards:
+We will now update our navigation bar to adhere to the McMaster Digital Brand Standards:

 ## Define the Palette Colors & Border Radius
 Start by defining the primary and secondary colors of your theme.
 The McMaster Digital Brand Standards specify that the primary color should be McMaster Heritage Maroon and the secondary color is McMaster Heritage Gold.